-The vision of the OASIS lab is to advance the field of risk science addressing the complex global challenges related to the resiliency and sustainability of our sociotechnical systems.
-The overarching research mission is to better understand, assess, characterize, communicate, manage, and govern risk of the complex societal problems, from both theoretical and practical perspectives.
-Our research team intends to accomplish this mission through a) development of quantitative models examining systemic/stochastic impacts of various chronic/acute shocks on sociotechnical systems, b) the development of risk-informed decision models, and c) the investigation of cost-effective adaptation measures to advance the resilience and sustainability of our communities and the critical infrastructure systems.
+The vision of the OASIS lab is to advance the field of risk science, leveraging operations research and artificial intelligence to address the complex global challenges related to the resiliency of our sociotechnical systems.
+The overarching research mission is to better understand, assess, characterize, communicate, manage, and govern risk of the complex societal problems from theoretical and practical perspectives.
+Our research team intends to accomplish this mission through

 In the era of data evolution, when there is an increasing availability of big data along with a growing effort from scientific communities to improve data sharing, the importance of leveraging advanced statistical and machine learning algorithms to uncover trends, and patterns and make predictions for different aspects of the health inequities and social injustice issues considering deep uncertainties of the future cannot be overstated.